 Your Child’s attendance is important.
-A Child can not succeed and achieve their best in school if they are not here.
-Pupils should aim for 100% attendance, schools target is 98% minimum.
-Any child with attendance below 95% will be closely monitored by school, should this drop below 95% then you are in danger of receiving a fixed penalty warning notice.
+A Child can not succeed and achieve their best in school if they do not have good attendance.
+All pupils should aim for 100% attendance.
+The school's overall target is 97%.
+Any child with attendance below 95% will be closely monitored by school, should this drop below 95% then it is very likely you will receive an attendance letter.
+Should your child's attendance not improve you will be invited in for an Attendance Panel Meeting and you may receive a Penalty Notice from the Local Authority.

 What the law says about school attendance